Alzheimer's documentary 'Alive Inside' pushes for music therapy

-LOS ANGELES (Reuters) - Michael Rossato-Bennett initially thought it was the worst job he had ever taken.
+LOS ANGELES, Aug 1 (Reuters) - Michael Rossato-Bennett initially thought it was the worst job he had ever taken.

 The filmmaker was flabbergasted when he entered a nursing home on a commission to film a few clips for a website.